 The concept of Smart Ownership builds on this idea: enjoying a residence along the Sea of Cortez while benefiting from a more efficient structure of use, investment, and management.

-Fractional ownership in Mexico is a model in which a property is divided into several ownership shares.
-Each buyer acquires a fraction of the residence and receives a defined number of weeks of use each year.
+Co-ownership in Mexico is a model in which a property is divided into several ownership shares.
+Each buyer acquires a specific co-ownership interest in the property and receives a defined number of weeks of use each year.

 This structure allows buyers to access properties that would otherwise require a significantly higher investment.